Our environment

 NetLink aims to reduce our Scope 1 and 2 emissions by 50% by FY30 (using FY22 as a baseline) and achieve net zero by 2050.

-NetLink recognises the severity of climate change impacts on humanity, and we are committed to take steps to reduce energy use and corresponding GHG emissions in our operations and supply chain.
+NetLink recognises the severity of climate change impacts on humanity, and we are committed to reducing our environmental impact by focusing on energy efficiency and sustainable practices throughout our operations and supply chain.

 Read more in our Sustainability Report.